 SECTION 2.
-The King County executive or designee is hereby authorized to enter into agreements with respect to the transfer of heat energy, contained within wastewater conveyed through pipelines to the treatment plant, pursuant to the contract, which is substantially in the form of Attachment A to this ordinance.
+The King County executive is hereby authorized to designate up to three private sewer heat transfer projects that have demonstrated readiness to move forward by meeting a thirty percent design threshold or similar milestone of the overall design of the construction project, including the sewage heat transfer component of the construction project, and to enter into an agreement, substantially in the form of Attachment A to this ordinance, with each project developer for the sale of heat energy transferred to or from the pipelines as wastewater is conveyed to the treatment plant, in accordance with the agreement .
+To be considered as a pilot project, the entity signing the agreement on its behalf and behalf of its successors in interest shall be required to share data on its usage, revenue and expenditures with the county for at least three years.

 SECTION 3.
-The King County executive or designee is hereby authorized to designate up to three pilot projects that have demonstrated readiness to move forward by meeting a thirty percent design threshold or similar milestone.
-Pilot projects shall require the user to share data on usage, revenue, and expenditures with the county, and in return, the energy transfer fee would be waived, for a period of three years.
+Moneys from the sale of sewer heat transfers and any environmental attributes shall be allocated to the wastewater treatment division.
+The revenue from sewer heat transfers shall be used to further the goals outlined in the King County Strategic Climate Action Plan relating to the operations and capital improvement program of the wastewater treatment division., Revenue beyond that needed for such purposes may be spent on rate stabilization.

 SECTION 4.
-Moneys from the sale of heat energy transfers and any environmental attributes, in agreements entered into under section 2 of this ordinance or pilot projects designated under section 3 of this ordinance, shall be allocated to the wastewater treatment division.
-The revenue from sewage heat recovery shall be used to further the goals outlined in the King County Strategic Climate Action Plan relating to the operations and capital improvement program of the wastewater treatment division, with the direct result of offsetting carbon emissions in excess of the reduction benefit that would come through direct wastewater treatment division ownership of the environmental attributes.
-Revenue beyond that needed for annual carbon emissions offsets may be spent on rate stabilization.

-SECTION 4.
-A.The wastewater treatment division shall prepare an annual report describing the benefits demonstrated, as well as any operational or capital challenges encountered, associated with the implementation of the pilot project.
+A.The wastewater treatment division shall prepare an annual report describing the benefits demonstrated, as well as any operational or capital challenges encountered, associated with the implementation of the pilot projects.
 Among the elements to be addressed in the report shall be:

 1.The level of interest demonstrated by potential sewer heat transfer users, which shall include but not be limited to: inquiries received from potential project developers and the number of applications for participation in the pilot project;